jessiec903/jessiec903/README.md

 # 👋 Hi, I'm Jessie Cochran!

 🛠️ **About Me**
-I'm a detail-oriented **QA Engineer** passionate about testing and debugging.
+I'm a detail-oriented **QA Tester** passionate about testing and debugging.

 🌱 **Currently Learning**
 Python for Automated Testing with **TripleTen**